A 3rd parent pleads guilty in college admissions scheme

-BOSTON — A California executive has pleaded guilty to charges that he paid $400,000 in bribes to get his son into Georgetown University.
+BOSTON — A California executive who pleaded guilty to charges that he paid $400,000 in bribes to get his son into Georgetown University has been fired.

 Stephen Semprevivo pleaded guilty Tuesday in Boston federal court.
 He is the third parent to plead guilty in the vast college admissions bribery scheme.